Chart Color Schemes

 Caulfield displays a diverse mix of dwelling types, with above-average rates of outright home ownership

 Caulfield's dwelling structure, as per the latest Census, consisted of 39.9% houses and 60.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+In contrast, Melbourne metro had 67.9% houses and 32.1% other dwellings.
 Home ownership in Caulfield stood at 38.7%, with mortgaged dwellings at 28.5% and rented ones at 32.8%.
-The median monthly mortgage repayment was $2,500, higher than Melbourne metro's average of $2,000.
+The median monthly mortgage repayment was $2,500, higher than Melbourne metro's $2,000.
 Median weekly rent in Caulfield was $475, compared to Melbourne metro's $390.
-Nationally, Caulfield's mortgage repayments were significantly higher at $2,500 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Nationally, Caulfield's mortgage repayments were significantly higher at $2,500 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing